bulam/Kaggle-Telstra/README.md

 The dataset is then split into train and test datasets.
 The Gradient Boosting Classifier, Random Forest, and a simple linear logistic model were tested and measured for accuracy against a sample size of 0.3, with the Gradient Boosting Classifier showing the best performance with an accuracy of 0.76 after quick initial parameter tuning.

-The script here only includes the implementation for Gradient Boosting Classifier.
+The script here only includes the implementation for the Gradient Boosting Classifier model.

+At the end, the script writes the produced predictions into a csv file, 'predictions.csv'.

 # ToDo
 - Try using XGBoost Random Forest and PyBrain Neural Network models for potential performance gains